elixir-europe/biovalidator/README.md

 ### Prerequisites
 - [Node.js](https://nodejs.org/en/about/) - v10.19.1.0+
 - [npm](https://www.npmjs.com/)

-If you don't want to install these dependencies, you can run biovalidator using docker.
-Follow [running in docker guide](#running-in-docker).
+You can also run the [biovalidator using docker](#running-in-docker) without installing node or npm.

 ### Installation